Admission Requirements & Deadlines

 Submit an online application, application fee and official transcripts, along with:

-- Letters of Recommendation: Three letters of recommendation from instructors or supervisors familiar with your
+- Letters of Recommendation: Two letters of recommendation from instructors or supervisors familiar with your record, aptitude and potential for graduate work (email addresses of recommenders must be entered on application) are required.

-- Personal Statement: A letter of intent indicating why the applicant is interested in pursuing graduate
+- Statement of Purpose: A statement of purpose indicating why the applicant is interested in pursuing graduate study in school psychology.

 Additional Requirements for International Applicants